 Dry foods are much more likely to lead to obesity in cats and it is the obesity that predisposes cats to diabetes.

-It is my experience that feeding a small amount of canned food in the morning, and sprinkling their daily supplement on it, and then letting the cat free-feed on the dry food during the day is what works best for our cats.
+It is my experience that feeding a small amount of canned food in the morning, sprinkling their daily supplement on it, and then letting the cat free-feed on the dry food during the day is what works best for our cats.
 I feel this is a reasonable approach as cats like to eat multiple small meals throughout the day.
 Additionally, the quality of the food whether canned or dry has much to do with your cat's overall health.
 Feeding a premium diet will benefit your cat.
 You feed less, and they eliminate less as there are no "fillers" that are empty calories.
-Fillers mean that you have to feed more of the food in order to meet the cat's daily nutritional requirements.
-A premium food will benefit your cat and its quality of life.
+Fillers mean you have to feed more of the food to meet the cat's daily nutritional requirements.
+Premium food will benefit your cat and its quality of life.

 Life's Abundance Cat Food